yuhthebooterv2/fssa/README.md

 ## Info
-Fallout Shelter Save Editor (FSSA)
+Fallout Shelter Save Editor (FSSE)

 Using the decryptor from http://fossd.bitballoon.com/